skeeto/skeeto.github.com/_posts/2015-09-26-Web-Tips-For-Webcomic-Authors.markdown

 between Atom and RSS, [I recommend Atom][vs], but, honestly, it's only important that you have a valid feed with a date.
 You don't even need to put the comic in the feed itself (possibly costing you ad revenue), just a link to the comic's URL is fine.
+It's main purpose is to say, "hey, there's a new comic up!"

 You may not use Atom/RSS yourself, but your readers will appreciate it.
-Many of us don't use centralized services like Facebook, Twitter, or Google+, and want to follow your work without signing up for a new third-party service.
+Many of us don't use centralized services like Facebook, Twitter, or Google+, and want to follow your work without signing up for a third-party service.
 Atom/RSS is the widely-accepted decentralized method for syndication on the web.